defangc23/ModelServing/docs/README.md

 # Model Serving 分布式模型服务

-This model serving framework is built on top of the distributed library Ray and providing further simplified configurations to parallelize and accelerate machine learning workloads.
+This model serving framework is built on top of the powerful distributed library Ray and providing further simplified configurations to parallelize and accelerate machine learning workloads.